NanoComp/meep/doc/docs/Python_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 A crude measure of the error in the frequency (both real and imaginary)...if the error is much larger than the imaginary part, for example, then you can't trust the $Q$ to be accurate. **Note**: this error is only the uncertainty in the signal processing, and tells you nothing about the errors from finite resolution, finite cell size, and so on.

-For example, `[m.freq.real for m in harminv_instance.modes]` gives a list of the real parts of the frequencies.
+For example, `[m.freq for m in harminv_instance.modes]` gives a list of the real parts of the frequencies.

 ### Step-Function Modifiers